georgewbar/testkatacoda/jenkins-build-test-deliver/intro.md

 Moreover, in this tutorial, we will configure Github webhooks to trigger the pipeline when new commits are pushed to any branch in the repo, and we will configure Jenkins to send a commit status as a response to Github to make Github accept merging the code after reviewing.

 Now, Let's begin the tutorial.
+Please, note that most images are small enough to fit in Katacoda.
+However, there are some images that are not.
+If there is any image that is not clear, click on it to make it larger.